Shellywell123/Grind-Boy.gb/README.md

 ## To be developed:

- - larger sprite size (GB studio limited)
+ - larger sprite size (25 frame limit on 32x32 sprites)
- - ollie/trick animation
- - grind mechanics
+ - grind mechanics with double press controls
  - custom soundeffects and themetune
+ - better level design